PowerPoint presentations for seniors

 All presentations will start with a 30 second executive summary.
 Describe the essence of your project using language that can be understood by people who are generally well-educated but who are not experts in your particular scientific field.
 The executive summary will not be read off a slide, index card, or any other medium.

 The remainder of the presentation should last 6–8 minutes.
 Each slide will use text sparingly (except for the reference slide at the end).
 All images will be the work of the student, a colleague from the lab, or a referenced scientific source.
 No images "from the Internet" are allowed.

-Attend 5 days of the possible 7 days of presentations.
-Present on one of these 5 days.
-Students who entered the Regeneron STS need only attend on 1 day — the day they present.
+Attend 5 days of the 5–10 possible days of presentations.
+Present on one of these days.
+(Students who entered the Regeneron STS need only attend on 1 day — the day they present.)
 You are welcome to attend extra days, but extra credit will not be awarded.
 Clap politely after every presentation and try to ask each presenter at least one good question.
-Fill out a scoring sheet after every presentation.
+Fill out a feedback form after every presentation.
 Presentations will be scheduled for period 9 in rooms to be determined.